New Haven County, Connecticut: Water service

 Water service is provided by a regional non-profit public corporation known as the South Central Connecticut Regional Water Authority.
 The Regional Water Authority supplies water to most of the towns within New Haven County, excluding the Waterbury area and the towns of Guilford and Madison.
 The Regional Water Authority is one of only two such county-wide public water service providers in the state.

 Politics

-As with nearly all other Connecticut counties, New Haven County is a Democratic stronghold.
-The last Republican victory in New Haven County was George Bush in 1988.
-Since the 1990s, the county has trended increasingly Democratic.
+As with most other Connecticut counties, New Haven County is a Democratic stronghold.
+The last Republican victory in New Haven County was George H.W.
+Bush in 1988.
+From the 1990s through 2012, the county increasingly trended Democratic, though since then it has become more competitive.
+Though he did not carry the county, Republican Donald Trump received over 40% of its vote in all three of his campaigns (2016, 2020 and 2024), a feat that Republican candidates had achieved only once in the previous six elections.